What is Maze Ransomware?

 Backups are crucial if you want to be able to use your data in case of a Maze ransomware attack.
 You should enable automatic backups for your employees and protect them with unique complex passwords.
 It’s essential to use a combination of online and offline backups.

 Since Maze ransomware was first distributed via spam e-mails, it’s obvious why you must be extra careful with all the messages you receive.
 Firstly, you should enable multi-factor authentication to make sure that all logins are legitimate and set password expiration dates.
-Secondly, you should never open attachments or access links received from unknown, unexpected or unwanted sources.
-You should also think about an e-mail protection solution, like our MailSentry E-mail Security.
-Email communications are the first entry point into an
+Secondly, you should never open attachments or access links received from unknown, unexpected, or unwanted sources.
+You should also think about an e-mail protection solution, like our Heimdal™ Email Security.

 Heimdal™ Email Fraud Prevention